JuliaPOMDP/DeepQLearning.jl/README.md

 ## Work in progress

 - saving and restoring models
 - Prioritized replay
 - dueling
-- double Q
+- double Q : implemented but needs to be tested